Universal-Variability-Language/Universal-Variability-Language.github.io/README.md

 # Publications
 Here, we only present a small selection of papers.
 Any interesting work on UVL missing?
 We are happy to embed your suggestion.
-[Contact](mailto:chico.sundermann@uni-ulm.de)
+[Contact us!](mailto:chico.sundermann@uni-ulm.de)

 ### Work on UVL